jpvanegasc/entropic/docs/Reference.md

     - Transforms a list of iterations and returns the transformed list.

 * `load_all_iterations(self, iterations: List[IterationType]) -> List[Any]`
-    - Loads a list of iterations, typically by saving them, and returns the list of results.
+    - Loads a list of iterations by saving them, and returns the list of results.

 * `run(self) -> List[Any]`
     - Executes the entire pipeline, including extraction, transformation, and loading, and returns the final results.